drmingdrmer/drmingdrmer.github.io/_posts/2015-02-17-numbers-programmers-should-know-about-hash.markdown

 *   **37%** buckets are empty.
 *   **37%** buckets contain 1 key.
-*   **26%** buckets contain more than 1 keys, which means, collision occurs.
+*   **26%** buckets contain more than 1 key, which means collision occurs.

-Following chart created by program simulation shows distribution of 20 keys over 20 buckets.
+The following chart created by program simulation shows distribution of 20 keys over 20 buckets.

 ![](/img/hash/dist-1-with-label.png)